-9. There is no minimum offering amount.
+10. There is no minimum offering amount.
 We may not have sufficient funds to locate an acquisition candidate and you may lose up to 20% of your investment.

 We may not sell enough of the offering to obtain sufficient funds to conduct any search for an acquisition candidate.
-If we are unable to consummate an acquisition within the 18-month time frame, you will lose up to 20% of your investment.
+If we are unable to consummate an acquisition within the 18 month time frame, you will lose up to 20% of your investment.

-10. The selling shareholders may have liability because of their status as underwriters.
+11. The selling shareholders may have liability because of their status as underwriters.
 They may sue us if there are any omissions or misstatements in the registration statement that subject them to civil liability.

 Under the Securities Act of 1933, the selling security holders will be considered to be underwriters of the offering.
 The selling security holders may have civil liability under Section 11 and 12 of the Securities Act for any omissions or misstatements in the registration statement because of their status as underwriters.
 We may be sued by selling security holders if omissions or misstatements result in civil liability to them.
+12. Mr. Wynn, principal shareholder and promoter of Great Expectation has a prior conviction and judgment of driving a motor vehicle while ability impaired by alcohol that may affect his ability or integrity as promoter and control person.